 If you request an order without a hearing, you must include a sworn statement with specific facts showing that immediate, serious, and irreparable harm could result to the subject of the guardianship before a hearing can be held.
 An emergency temporary guardianship issued without a hearing expires after 10 days.
 The court schedules a hearing within that time on the emergency request.

-A guardian cannot be a person who operates a boarding home, residential care home, assisted living residence, nursing home, group home, developmental home, correctional facility, psychiatric unit at a designated hospital, or other similar facility in which the person under guardianship would live.
+A guardian can't be a person who operates a boarding home, residential care home, assisted living residence, nursing home, group home, developmental home, correctional facility, psychiatric unit at a designated hospital, or other similar facility in which the person under guardianship would live.

 When appointing a guardian, the court will consider the following factors: